Democrats Northam, Murphy win gubernatorial races in Virginia and New Jersey

 Northam, Virginia's lieutenant governor, won with the support of federal government employees and non-white voters, according to the Fox News Voter Analysis.

-"Tonight we proved that we're stronger when we value and fight for one another," Northam tweeted Tuesday evening.
-"Onward to Richmond!"
+As he began his victory speech late Tuesday night in Fairfax, Northam was briefly ushered off stage by security after several pro-sanctuary cities protesters in the crowd began heckling him.
+Once he returned to the stage, Northam vowed to work to unite the state.

+“We need to close the wounds that divide, and bring unity to Virginia," he said.
+"Whether you voted for me or not, we are all Virginians.
+And I hope to earn your confidence and support as we move forward."

-Gillespie told supporters in Richmond late Tuesday he had conceded to Northam.
+Speaking in Richmond, Gillespie told supporters he had conceded to Northam.

 “Obviously, wish it had gone the other way, but I thank those who voted,” Gillespie said.

-Democratic National Committee Chairman Tom Perez celebrated the wins by saying voters in Virginia and New Jersey “rejected a Trump-Pence agenda” -- though the voter analysis suggested Trump was not a major factor at the ballot box.
+Democratic National Committee Chairman Tom Perez celebrated the wins by saying voters in Virginia and New Jersey “rejected a Trump-Pence agenda” -- though the voter analysis suggested President Trump was not a major factor at the ballot box.

-Meanwhile, President Trump reacted to the results by saying Gillespie, whom he supported, did not adequately embrace him during the race.
+Meanwhile, Trump reacted to the results by saying Gillespie, whom he supported, did not adequately embrace him during the race.

 "Ed Gillespie worked hard but did not embrace me or what I stand for," the president tweeted.
 "Don’t forget, Republicans won 4 out of 4 House seats, and with the economy doing record numbers, we will continue to win, even bigger than before!"